 What Mad House?

 Mad House promotes and produces live art and other experimental performing arts.
 Mad House focuses on content, it is a work in progress, a process which learns by experience.
 The Mad House team consists of a bunch of artists and art producers.
 At Mad House art and community comes first.
-Mad House has produced five performance seasons in 2014-2018 and from 2019 Mad House is developing ongoing, year around programming, in Teurastamo area, Helsinki.
+Mad House has produced five performance seasons in 2014-2018 in Suvilahti, Helsinki, and from 2019 Mad House is developing ongoing, year around programming, in Teurastamo area, Helsinki.

 Mad House's programme consists of experimental art, performances, exhibitions, stand-up and contemporary dance, as well as Think Thanks - where strategies are discussed and developed through various topics.
 Mad House programme consists of a curated programme, own productions and works of art that come through the open call.
 During the performance periods the Mad House hosts a bar that functions as a meeting point for artists and audience.
 Mad House curates programme to the bar but warmly welcomes outside actors to arrange their own evenings too.

 Mad House wants to function openly and transparently.
 It doesn't follow the traditional hierarcic model but rather develops together with the artists and the community.

 Mad House offers the actors within the performance art scene a stage, an international network and support of the production organisation.
 Mad House is spread over the entire art field, brining together performance art actors and making performing art accessible to the public.
 Mad House responds to the central needs for performing arts: Premises, improvement of mobility and communication, as well as optimising resouces.

 Mad House homebase is located in Teurastamo, Helsinki.

 Mad House's 1st season was a month-long, dense, international event of live art at Tiivistämö, Suvilahti, Helsinki, from 1-29 October, 2014.
 The programme consisted of performances, demos, workshops, lectures, screenings, concerts, clubs, parties and discussions.